defano/wyldcard/README.md

 This is not a HyperCard replacement nor is it an open-sourced version of Apple's software.

-It won't import and run your old stacks and it's missing too many foundational aspects of the real software to be useful to anybody other than hobbyists and academics.
+It won't import your old stacks and it's missing too many foundational aspects of the real software to be useful to anybody other than hobbyists and academics.
 Among its limitations, this implementation lacks support for backgrounds; user levels; card, background or stack-level scripts; externals (XCMDs/XFCNs) and home stack script inheritance.

 # Building the application